-As a data engineer, you prepare data for analytical or business uses with the ultimate goal of ensuring it’s easily accessible and optimized for the organization’s big data environment.
-Whether providing expertise on data sources and analysis, creating data pipelines to combine information from multiple sources, or integrating, consolidating, cleansing, and structuring data, you juggle lots of moving pieces with finesse.
+You prepare data for analytical or business uses with the ultimate goal of ensuring it’s easily accessible and optimized for the organization’s big data environment.
+Whether providing expertise on data sources and analysis, creating data pipelines to combine information from multiple sources, or integrating, consolidating, cleansing, and structuring data, you juggle moving pieces with finesse.

 You’ve got a full plate, and now you’ve got to write a data engineer resume and cover letter—a royal pain in the rear.
-Most cover letters are utter nonsense, but the good news is we have three data engineering cover letter samples to help you write something meaningful and that, most importantly, shines a spotlight on you and your data engineer skills.
+Most cover letters are utter nonsense, but the good news is we have three data engineering cover letter samples to help you write something meaningful that shines a spotlight on you and your data engineer skills.

 Why this cover letter works